 Ben Pines – I’m Ben Pines, CMO of Elementor Page Builder for WordPress.
 Since launching our free page builder in June 2016, we’ve grown to 200K active installs and managed to change how every user, from the freshest newbie to professional web designer, create websites.

 Elementor lets you design your entire website live, easy and fun.
 The Elementor editor is incredibly intuitive, and takes almost no time to learn, even if you have no prior experience with creating websites.
-Professional designers can use this page builder to create top-notch stunning websites.
+Professional designers can use this page builder to develop top-notch stunning websites.

 Elementor comes built in with advanced features like shape dividers, box shadows, gradient backgrounds, mobile editing tools and much much more.
 It also comes with over 100 pre-designed templates that look great on any device.
 Follow Ben on Twitter @bpines1.
-I don’t work from home, so here is an office image instead.
+I don’t work from home, so here is an official image instead.

 Hardware: Mac Book Pro 15 Inch with two Dell 23 inch monitors.